neuroplasticity9/php-http-client/README.md

-# PHP Http Client for PHP >= 5.0
+# Simple PHP Http Client
- As you know, PHP 5.2 is EOF, but a lot of hosting services still using this version and not given other options.
-Have you ever want to write some plugins for Xenforo, Wordpress (both of them support PHP 5.2) but if you use a library that doesn't support PHP 5.2, so some of your clients whose still use this version can't use your plugin.
-That's why this library still supports for PHP 5.2.

-This is a simple PHP class as a wrapper of curl/socket for sending HTTP request easier.
+A simple Http library that inspired by PSR-7 and working with curl/socket for sending request.

 ## Requirements
 PHP needs to be a minimum version of PHP 5.0 with socket or curl enabled.

 ## Installation

 To install this library, install composer and issue the following command:

 ```
 composer require "ptcong/php-http-class": "3.x-dev"
 composer update
 ```

 If your hosting is running with PHP 5.2, you should refer to this library: https://bitbucket.org/xrstf/composer-php52